Reptiles

 Turtles: Reptiles of the Lower Susquehanna River Watershed: young Snapping Turtle

-A young Snapping Turtle (Chelydra serpentina).
+A juvenile Snapping Turtle (Chelydra serpentina).

 Family-Emydidae